davidshq/miqa-notes/quick-reference-django.md

 # Access DB Console
-From terminal run `docker-compose run --rm django django-admin shell`
+From terminal run `docker-compose run --rm django ./manage.py shell`

+Note:

 # Access Models from DB Console
 You need to import the model before it is accessible, this follows the pattern: